proudquartz/hiprfish-probe-design/README.md

 # HiPR-FISH Probe Design
 Probe design pipeline for HiPR-FISH experiments

+## Acknowledgements
+We would like to thank Jakob Wirbel for their help with testing the probe design pipeline.

 ## Overview

 This pipeline enables design of complex oligo probe sets used for highly multiplexed FISH experiments on microbial communities.
 The main pipeline is a snakemake workflow.